steph-crown/outfits-backend/src/assets/prds/outfits_prd.md

 ### 1.2 Solution

-SaveFits provides a centralized platform to:
+Outfits provides a centralized platform to:

 - Save outfits from any social platform via share extensions
 - Auto-organize with AI-powered analysis